grnet/synnefo/snf-astakos-client/docs/index.rst

     **getUUIDs(**\ token, display_names\ **)**
-        Given a valid authentication token and a list of usernames return a displayname_catalog, that is a dictionary with the given usernames as keys and the corresponding uuids as values.
+        Given a valid authentication token and a list of usernames return a displayname_catalog, that is a dictionary with the given usernames as keys and the corresponding UUIDs as values.
         Invalid usernames will not be in the dictionary.
         In case of error raise an AstakosClientException exception.

     **getUUID(**\ token, display_name\ **)**
-        Given a valid authentication token and a username (as string) return the corresponding uuid (as string).
+        Given a valid authentication token and a username (as string) return the corresponding UUID (as string).
         In case of invalid user name raise NoUUID exception.
         In case of error raise an AstakosClientException exception.